 - Weight loss

 - Poor coat

-Due to the fact that none of these signs are specific to diabetes, a diagnosis is readily achieved with blood and urine tests.
-Like so many diseases, it is very important to diagnose diabetes early, before all the secondary complications develop – such as neurological dysfunctions.
-While the diagnosis is usually straightforward, when it comes to cats, the treatment and control is not.
-In fact, in almost every aspect of veterinary medicine, cats can be unique and very challenging.
+Because none of these signs are specific to diabetes, a diagnosis cannot be made without blood and urine tests.
+Like so many diseases, it is very important to diagnose diabetes early, before all the complications develop – such as neurological dysfunctions.
+Cats can be unique and challenging veterinary patients.
+Once a diagnosis of diabetes is confirmed, treatment and control require close monitoring and lots of adjustments.